 Because babies will often cope with the overflow of milk by biting down at the breast, parents with oversupply will often have sore, cracked nipples.

-They also have an increased risk of mastitis and plugged ducts, due to the constant fullness of their breasts.
-Add that to the constant barrage of laundry because they are always leaking through their shirts and all over their sheets at night, and you get the picture of how inconvenient this can be.
+The constant fullness in the parent’s breast can also lead to an increased risk of mastitis and plugged ducts, Add that to the constant barrage of laundry because they are always leaking through their shirts and all over their sheets at night, and you get the picture of how inconvenient oversupply can be.

 Babies whose parents have oversupply may either gain weight too slowly or too quickly.
 They may be uncomfortable during feedings, squirm and gulp harshly, and unlatch frequently to cry (and sometimes get sprayed in the face by milk when they do.
 Then the couch gets sprayed, the dog gets sprayed, and maybe even the ceiling).

 They may cough and choke at the breast; arch their back; and sometimes even refuse to latch.
 They may suffer from reflux and gas, and have green, frothy stools.
 They may start to associate breastfeeding with discomfort and pain.
 These babies are not happy babies and usually if baby is not happy, no one in the house is happy.

 3. It may not be oversupply!
 If you feel these symptoms describe you and are checking off all the boxes in your head – wait!

 Before you ask Professor Google “How to lower my milk supply” – be aware that it may not be oversupply.
 Strong letdowns/flow of milk (or overactive letdown) often runs hand in hand with oversupply, but you can have an overactive letdown that creates the same symptoms described above without the extra abundant supply of milk.

 Other times there is not an oversupply of milk present, but baby has the same or similar symptoms due to the way they latch to the breast or move their tongue while feeding.